-Anaesthesia has been a blessing for doctors and patients alike.
+Anaesthesia can be a blessing for the patients as well as doctors.
 It numbs down the pain experienced significantly for the patient making surgery a less painful affair.
-For doctors, it comes as a blessing as the patient doesn’t need to be restrained by the doctor and nurses and the doctor can focus on the surgery.
+And for doctors, it comes as a blessing as the patient doesn’t have to be restrained by the doctor and nurses and the doctor can focus on the surgery.
 But if you’re pregnant and require a general or spinal anaesthesia, you’re likely to ask yourself if it would be safe during pregnancy.
 And you can find the answer to that question here!

 - Used by a dentist for minor oral intrusions.

-- Epidural anaesthetic (local anaesthetic during pregnancy) is used during delivery.
+- Epidural anaesthesia (local anaesthetic during pregnancy) is used during delivery for labour analgesia.
 This is injected through a tube into the epidural space situated in the lower back.

-- A spinal anaesthetic is used during delivery as well as knee replacements and hip surgery.
-In this, the anaesthetic is injected into the epidural area but in one shot.
+- Spinal anaesthesia is used during delivery as well as knee replacements and hip surgery.
+In this, the anaesthetic is introduced in subarachnoid space, into the cerebrospinal fluid (CSF).

 - Injected into a localized or specific area.

-- Side effects include minor bruising, dizziness and pins and needle sensation in that area.
+- Side effects include minor bruising, dizziness and pins and needle sensation, shivering in that area.

 - Its effects on the infant are nil and risk during cesarean section is considerably less.